cogodo/active_recall/README.md

-# PDF Text Extractor with Active Recall
+# Active Recall Study Assistant

-A web application that extracts text from PDF files and uses OpenAI to generate active recall questions based on the content.
+A conversational web application that helps users practice active recall by generating topic-specific questions and providing feedback on answers.

 ## Features

-- Upload PDF files through the web interface
-- Extract text from PDF files (works on text-based PDFs, not scanned documents)
+- Chat-based interface for topic identification and question generation
+- Intelligent analysis of user study goals
-- Generate 10 active recall questions automatically using OpenAI
+- Generation of high-quality active recall questions tailored to specific topics
-- View extracted text and questions side by side
-- Simple and modern user interface
+- Feedback on user responses and hints when requested
+- Ability to switch topics seamlessly within the conversation
+- Session management to maintain conversation context

+## What is Active Recall?

+Active recall is a learning technique that involves actively stimulating memory during the learning process.
+It's one of the most effective study methods because it strengthens neural connections and improves long-term retention.
+This application helps users practice active recall by generating relevant questions about their chosen topics.

 ## Requirements

 - Python 3.6+
 - Flask
-- PyPDF2
-- OpenAI API key
+- OpenAI API key (GPT-4 access recommended)

 ## Installation